 When a breast becomes overfull it is said to be “engorged”.
 Engorgement is very common in the early weeks after birth when there will be extra blood and tissue fluid within the breast as well as the milk supply coming in.
-A breast may also become engorged with milk at any time, e.g. if a baby sleeps longer than usual and misses feeds or if a baby isn’t draining the breasts properly due to a poor latch or a blocked milk duct.
+A breast may also become engorged with milk at any time, e.g. if a baby sleeps longer than usual and misses feeds or if a baby isn’t draining the breasts properly due to a poor latch (the way baby attaches to the breast) or a blocked milk duct.
 Or sometimes if tight clothing has been pressing on the breast.

 Relieving engorged breasts

 At the first sign of discomfort, it is important to express some of the milk from the breasts until they feel comfortable again.
 This can be done by hand expressing, using a breast pump, or ideally by your baby breastfeeding well to drain the breasts.
 By expressing to comfort, or feeding her baby frequently, a mother will avoid having very sore and tender breasts, and reduce the risk of painful mastitis symptoms or developing an abscess.
 Ideas for engorgement relief are described further in Engorged Breasts and include a combination of breast drainage, massage, cold therapy, and suitable anti-inflammatory medication.

 Sometimes engorgement can be so severe that a mother can’t seem to get her milk to let down at all, her breasts will feel hard, lumpy and very painful.
 The mother may describe them as being “blocked” or that “the milk is stuck” and she just can’t express any milk.
 Her baby, who would normally be the ideal trigger for a let down, may also be refusing to latch, or be unable to latch because the nipple or breast may have changed shape.
 In these situations even a very good pump may not always help—because it may make the congestion or swelling (oedema) worse by pulling more tissue fluid and blood into the engorged area.